A Guide to Storage for AI Workloads

 Cloud storage

-Cloud storage, like the object storage services provided by all the major public clouds, offer the benefit of massive scalability.
+Cloud storage, like the object storage services provided by all the major public clouds, offers the benefit of massive scalability.
 They are also low in cost, and in the case of object storage, they can accommodate virtually any type of data.
 (File-based cloud storage services are less flexible in this respect, as noted below.)

 However, reading and writing data may take longer due to network latency and bandwidth limitations — so cloud storage is not ideal for AI workloads that require the highest possible I/O rates.

-On-prem commodity storage
+On-premises commodity storage

-An on-prem storage array that consists of conventional hard disks is relatively inexpensive to build and maintain.
+An on-premises storage array that consists of conventional hard disks is relatively inexpensive to build and maintain.
 It's also relatively high-performing because it provides AI workloads with direct access to storage resources.
 The major downside is that scalability is limited because you can't quickly add more storage resources.

 Solid-state storage